gjbex/Best-practices-for-scientific-computing/docs/reproducibility.md

 until you are ready to share it.
 However, it is a good idea to start thinking about where you will store your data once the project is finished, as this will make it easier to share your results with others.
 Many funding agencies now require that data be made available after a project is finished, and even require a data management plan as part of a project proposal.

 Typically, storing data sets directly in your version control system is not possible due to restrictions on the size of files that can be stored.
 However, you can use a tool such as [DVC](https://dvc.org/) to manage versions of your data.
-DVC stores the data in a separate location, and keeps track of the versions of the data in a text file that can be version controlled along with the other artefacts of your experiments.
+DVC stores the data in a separate location, and keeps track of the versions of the data in a text file that can be version controlled along with the other artifacts of your experiments.

 ## Software versions